-Why following Colorado’s car insurance requirements is important
+Why adhering to Colorado's car insurance requirements is important

 Having car insurance in Colorado is not only a legal requirement, but it’s also a great way of protecting yourself and your assets.
 Most drivers could benefit from adding coverage or at least increasing the current limits imposed by the state.
 However, some may be worried about a rise in your premiums after adding such coverage.
 If you are concerned about added costs, it may be time to start shopping for a cheaper auto policy.
 With The Zebra, you can see insurance quotes from the nation’s top carriers side-by-side.
 Just enter your ZIP below to get started.